 Chapter 1: What is cash flow?

-As an entrepreneur, you’ll inevitably have to manage cash flow, so it’s important you understand what it is and how it impacts your business.
+As an entrepreneur, you’ll inevitably have to manage cash flow using your accounting software, so it’s important you understand what it is and how it impacts your business.
 Defining cash flow is simple: Cash flow represents the movement of money in and out of your business.

 Think of it this way: Your cash flow represents all the transactions in your business bank account.
 When you have more than enough money in your account to cover your bills, you have a positive cash flow.
 But when the cash flowing out of your business (i.e., expenses) exceeds the cash coming into your business (i.e., revenues and income), that’s when you have a cash flow issue.

 It’s important to differentiate between accounts payable and accounts receivable.
 While one concept represents your assets—like a positive bank balance or cash on hand—the other rounds up your liabilities, like payments or debts you owe.
 If you mix the two up, you’ll likely see an imbalance in your accounting.

 What is accounts payable?